-If the Event Organiser is a student they must undertake a self-assessment by completing the Self-Assessment Form to determine whether further scrutiny and support from the University are required.
-Once the self-assessment form has been submitted it will be reviewed by the Bristol SU Assessor who will decide whether the event can go ahead.
-It is expected that the vast majority of events organised will be permitted to go ahead.
+If the Event Organiser is a student or a Bristol SU member of staff they must undertake a selfassessment by completing the Self-Assessment Form to determine whether further scrutiny is required.
+Once the self-assessment form has been submitted it will be reviewed by the Bristol SU Assessor (or their nominee) who will decide whether the event can be approved at this stage or requires referral to the Decision Maker (see paragraph 4 below).